raimohanska/nextjs-custom-error-page/README.md

 Very bad.

+## How to hide the problem

+If you remove the middleware.js file altogether, the 404 page starts working.

+So, you can have either Middleware or a working 404 page.
+Choose wisely :)

 ## My other application

 In my _actual application_ which is not open-source and is a bit more involved as you might guess, the problem looks a bit different.